FertigLab/pycogaps/README.md

 1. Open `params.yaml` with any text or code editor
 2. Modify the desired parameters
 3. Save file
-4. Copy the command and paste in terminal to run (as you did earlier):
+4. Copy the command and paste in terminal:
 ```
 docker run -v $PWD:$PWD ashleyt2000/pycogaps:docker_pycogaps $PWD/params.yaml
 ```